ragulpr/taildropout/README.md

     k = ~Exponential(L)
     x[i,k:] = 0
 ```
-Note, the actual implementation is **much** faster, vectorized and pytorch 0.2x, 0.3x,0.4x,1x GPU compatible.
-For Pytorch <0.4.1 it yields a significant speedup over regular dropout.
+Note, the actual implementation is **much** faster, vectorized and made to be pytorch 0.2x, 0.3x, 0.4x, 1x GPU compatible.
+Tested for Pytorch <0.4.1 it yielded a significant speedup over regular dropout.

 ## Details
 #### Training vs Inference